gbote/CodePlatoon/curriculum/week-06/day5/django-orm.md

 **Pyscopg2**

-Now we install the Python library that will help Django talk to Postgres.
+Now we install psycopg2, the Python library that will help Django talk to Postgres.
+We won't actually be calling this library directly, it's just a depency of Django-ORM that we need to install.

 ```bash
 $ pip install psycopg2
 ```

-And then tell Django we want to use Postgres as our database instead of the default SQL adapter, SQLite3.
+And then tell Django we want to use Postgres as our database instead of the default, SQLite3.
 We also tell it what database to attach to

 ```python
 ## school/settings.py